- Search BSI

 15 December 2020

-UK National Standards Body helps reduce three-year international consensus process to just three months to support global business recovery
+UK National Standards Body helps reduce the three-year international consensus process to just three months to support global business recovery

 BSI, in its role as the UK National Standards Body, has today published new international guidelines for organizations to protect staff while operating effectively.